 - Remain present at the review site for the entire week of the on-site review

 - Remain available for telephone consultation after the review if needed to clarify information documented during the review

 Peer Reviewer Compensation Responsibilities

-Peer reviewers must return the completed expense and honorarium vouchers with required documentation to the Child Welfare Compliance Reviews Team within 2 weeks following each review.
+Peer Reviewers must complete expense and fee vouchers/timesheets with required documentation to the Child Welfare Compliance Reviews Team within 2 weeks following each review.

 Peer Reviewer Identification for Participation in a Review

 - The Child Welfare Compliance Reviews Team identifies qualified peer reviewers and suggests them to the Children's Bureau Central and Regional Offices, which select peer reviewers to participate in the IV-E reviews from the peer reviewer pool maintained by the Child Welfare Compliance Reviews Team.
 Because the peer reviewers’ participation in the IV-E reviews helps build program capacity within title IV-E agencies, the Children’s Bureau selects qualified peer reviewers based on the following priority order:

 - Peer reviewer works in the title IV-E program of a title IV-E agency;

 - Peer reviewer has extensive IV-E review experience; and

 - Peer reviewer resides or works in the area of the Children’s Bureau Regional Office conducting the IV-E review.